SystemTruck/SystemTruck/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Issue template
+about: Template for developing in SytemTruck.
+title: ''
+labels: ''
+assignees: ''

+---

 # Title
 <!--- Choose a title depending on the issue. -->
 <!--- Include: BC for Bug Fix or Change, NF for New Feature, TE for TESTING. -->